A & R Recording: Neighborhood

-In a 10-block area of midtown Manhattan during the disco era, there was Media Recording, Hit Factory, Sony, and A&R Recording had two buildings.
-And last but certainly not least, Record Plant Recording studios @ 321 W. 44th Street, with four studios, duplication room, two mobile recording trucks, and the master cutting room, and the Record Plant Shop.
+A&R Recording had two buildings in midtown Manhattan.
+Within a 10-block area of this part of Manhattan during the disco era existed an epicenter of recording studios, including Mediasound, the Hit Factory, Sony, and the Record Plant at 321 W. 44th Street, with four studios, duplication room, two mobile recording trucks, a master cutting room, and the Record Plant Shop.